 I would strongly recommend you train with wide pull-ups, clapping pull-ups, chest-to-bar pull-ups or even weighted pull-ups.
 These variations will enhance your dynamic and maximal strength.
-The list goes on and you must also include dips, maybe weighted dips, diamond pushups,
+The list goes on and you must also include dips, maybe weighted dips, diamond pushups, and skull-crushers.

 The rest of your workout routine can include other pulling and pushing variations.
 You can do cardio and HIIT workouts too, they will help.
 With time, your performance will increase and you will want to give those muscle-ups a try.
 Therefore, I suggest you warm up very well and attempt muscle-ups before strength workout.

 I am usually stronger and feel a lot stronger after a running session.
 I also don’t think you should use elastic bands to help you out because the elastic bands eliminate momentum.

 You need momentum to generate enough acceleration to boost up on the bar, especially until you learn the technique.